How to Apply for Accommodation

 Keep in mind:

 - Once you’ve made your selection you won’t be able to change it, so make sure you’re happy before you submit your application.

 - You can apply any time while the ballot is open, so don’t worry if you miss the first day.

 - Applications submitted after the ballot closes will be processed on a first-come, first-served basis for the remaining accommodation options.

 - After the ballot deadline has passed, Room Service will randomly generate the order in which applications received during the ballot are processed.

-- We are unable to guarantee an offer of your first choice of accommodation.
+- We are unable to guarantee an offer of your first choice of student accommodation.

 If you have specific accommodation needs for health, medical or welfare reasons, please contact the Accommodation Office as soon as possible.
 You’ll be required to provide some documentation (i.e. supporting medical evidence) and we‘ll liaise with Student Services to discuss suitable accommodation options.

 You’ll still be required to submit an application through Room Service and we recommend you apply during the ballot period.
 Please provide as much information as possible about your needs in the Notes section of the application.
 If we need more information, we’ll send you an email.

 In the application you can include living preferences such as quiet, single or mixed gender flats.
 These preferences will be taken into consideration when allocating but they are subject to availability.

 We strongly advise that you complete the application yourself rather than asking someone else to complete it for you.
 This is especially important when selecting living preferences as someone acting on your behalf may select options you do not want.

 Need advice about private sector accommodation?

 We’re happy to help you find private sector accommodation.
 Make sure you look at Cornwall Studentpad, the Accommodation Office’s database of private sector accommodation.
 It includes student properties like shared houses, flats, and lodgings.

 Join our Facebook group to find housemates